Keith-S-Thompson/random-passwords/doc/gen-passphrase.md

        -help2      Show long usage message
        -man        Show long usage message (invokes pager)

-       -verbose          Show statistics about the strength of the passphrase -dictionary file  Use specified word list
+       -[no]suffix       Allow/disallow words ending in s, ed, ing (enabled by default) -verbose          Show statistics about the strength of the passphrase -dictionary file  Use specified word list
                          Default is /usr/share/dict/words or $PASSPHRASE_DICT